EcoTypes Themes

 Human Attractor

-To make this world a good place, nonhumans—animals, plants, and their habitats—must come first because they were here first.
+The world we want is a place where nonhumans—animals, plants, and their habitats—ultimately take ethical priority because they were here first.
 Ecosystems were stable and in balance before humans arrived.
 Even today, nature knows best; people should let natural processes flourish.
-Indeed, the most beautiful things on Earth are found in wild nature.
+Indeed, the most aesthetically pleasing things on Earth are found in wild nature.
 There can be a place in this world for humans, but only if it does not interfere with nonhumans.

-To make this world a good place, human well-being must come first, because we are people.
+The world we want is a place where human well-being ultimately takes ethical priority, because we must meet our needs first.
 Ecosystems have long been dynamic, even before humans arrived.
-Today, it is naive to just let nature take its course, as many landscapes have already been affected by humans.
-Indeed, people can craft beautiful things that look better than nature alone.
+Today, it is naive to just let nature take its course, as many landscapes have been affected by humans.
+Indeed, people can craft aesthetically pleasing things that look better than nature alone.
 There can be a place in this world for nonhumans, but only if it does not interfere with humans.

 Action